cosmos/ibc-e2e-docs-example/demo/cosmos-evm/README.md

-mint/burn bridge that rides on top of **ICS27 GMP** (General Message Passing, port `gmpport`), not standard ICS20. **Attestation-based light clients secure both directions**: an `AttestationLightClient` on EVM verifies Cosmos state, and an `08-wasm` attestation LC on Cosmos verifies EVM state.
-A single attestor key signs for both watchers (one process per chain).
+mint/burn bridge that rides on top of **ICS27 GMP** (General Message Passing, port `gmpport`), not standard ICS20. **Attestation-based light clients secure both directions**: an `AttestationLightClient` on EVM verifies Cosmos state, and an `08-wasm` attestation LC on Cosmos verifies EVM state. **Two attestor processes** run side-by-side — one watching each chain (the binary takes a singular `--chain-type` at startup) — sharing **one keystore** so they sign under the same registered attestor address.

 ---